Glitter (film): Retrospective analysis

+Cast response

 Carey herself has also openly dismissed and distanced herself from the film; she stated in 2002 that "[the film] started out as a concept with substance, but it ended up being geared to 10-year-olds.
 It lost a lot of grit.
 It was gritless, in fact.
 I kind of got in over my head."
+In the years after the film's release, she has often stated that she regrets doing it.
 In December 2013, during an appearance on Watch What Happens Live with Andy Cohen, Carey said she considered Glitter the biggest regret of her career, calling it a "kitsch moment in history ... in the history of my life".
 She stated that the film wreaked havoc on her career; "It was a horrible couple of years (after the film's release) and then I had to get my momentum back for people to let it go"; she further added that she would not let anyone around her mention the film in conversation and that it was known as "the G word."
 For two decades, Carey refused to perform any song from the film's soundtrack in her concerts.
 In 2020, Carey released her memoir, The Meaning of Mariah Carey, which highlighted her experiences throughout the release of the film.
 She called it "a collision of bad luck, bad timing, and sabotage".